DRadulovich/perazzi-site/PGPT/V2/Brand-Strategy/Marketing-Plan.md

 ### 2.1 Core Entities

-- **Perazzi**
+#### Perazzi

 - Italian shotgun maker positioned as the **embodiment of mastery, heritage, and bespoke craftsmanship**.
 - In this plan, Perazzi is treated not as a “product brand” but as a **symbol of identity, transformation, and legacy**.

-- **The Champions Network (TCN)**
+#### The Champions Network (TCN)

 - **Canonical name:** TCN
 - **Also referred to as:** The Champions Network, niche marketing agency.
 - **Definition:** A media and marketing platform created by David Radulovich, focused on the clay target shooting industry.
 - Capabilities:
   - Live tournament broadcasts.
   - Long-form narrative content and storytelling.
   - Integrated marketing campaigns built around athletes, events, and brands.

-- **Perazzi x TCN Campaign (canonical)**
+#### Perazzi x TCN Campaign (canonical)

 - **Also referred to as:** “this strategy,” “this proposal,” “four-phase plan.”
 - **Definition:** The full, multi-phase marketing and brand-experience program described in this document, built around narrative, Invitational, bespoke build, and demo guns.

 ### 2.2 Narrative & Experience Concepts

-- **Perazzi Narrative**
+#### Perazzi Narrative

 - The overarching **storytelling arc** delivered through TCN, focused on:
   - The emotional bond between champions and their Perazzis.
   - The journey from aspirant to master.
   - The soul of craftsmanship and bespoke creation.
 - Unfolds across **four phases** (see 3.3.2).

-- **Perazzi Ethos**
+#### Perazzi Ethos

 - The emotional and philosophical core of the brand: **excellence, artistry, legacy, transformation, aspiration, and identity**.
 - The proposal aims to make this ethos **felt**, not just described.

-- **“Mastery as Identity”**
+#### "Mastery as Identity"

 - Central psychological frame: owning and using a Perazzi is presented not as acquiring a tool but as **becoming part of a lineage** and affirming a deeply-held identity.

 ### 2.3 Program Components

-- **The Perazzi Invitational (canonical)**
+#### The Perazzi Invitational (canonical)

 - **Also referred to as:** Invitational, Perazzi Invitational event.
 - **Definition:** A highly curated, exclusive tournament (50–75 shooters) designed as the **emotional apex** of the year-long narrative.
 - Focus: transformation, belonging, and embodiment of the Perazzi ethos.

-- **Winner’s Bespoke Build (canonical)**
+#### Winner’s Bespoke Build (canonical)

 - **Also referred to as:** Bespoke build, winner’s build experience.
 - **Definition:** A deeply personal, filmed, and narrated journey in which the Invitational winner receives a bespoke Perazzi built under the guidance of Wendell Cherry and David Radulovich, with involvement from Perazzi artisans.
 - Treated as the **emotional and narrative peak** of the campaign.

-- **“Aspirant Series” Demo Gun (canonical)**
+#### “Aspirant Series” Demo Gun (canonical)

 - **Also referred to as:** Aspirant Series, demo gun program.
 - **Definition:** A limited collection of Perazzi demonstration guns placed at dealers.
 - Built to embody key learnings and insights from Wendell, David, and Al Kondak’s journeys, allowing shooters to **physically experience** the qualities featured in the narrative.
 - Goal: bridge emotional storytelling with **tactile, accessible product experience**.

 ### 2.4 Audience Segments

 The proposal defines five **canonical customer segments**:

-1. **Loyalists**
+#### Loyalists

 - Deeply connected to Perazzi’s heritage.
 - Need **emotional validation**, not heavy persuasion.

-2. **Prestige Buyers**
+#### Prestige Buyers

 - Seek **distinction and exclusivity**.
 - View Perazzi as the ultimate status symbol and signal of aspiration.

-3. **Analysts**
+#### Analysts

 - Require **tangible evidence** of superiority (craftsmanship, performance, proof).
 - Skeptical of purely emotional messaging.

-4. **Achievers**
+#### Achievers

 - See ownership as a **milestone of success** and self-recognition.
 - Motivated by symbols of accomplishment.

-5. **Legacy Builders**
+#### Legacy Builders

 - View Perazzi as **intergenerational**: a legacy to pass down.
 - Motivated by long-term significance and memory.

 Each phase of the plan is mapped intentionally to these segments (see 3.7.2).